Governorship of Wes Moore: Chesapeake Bay restoration

 Moore said he would support Chesapeake Bay restoration efforts by promoting "accountability and enforcement" in Maryland, as well as in neighboring states, use federal funds to upgrade water and wastewater systems, and by increasing the number of environmental inspectors.
 In October 2022, he told Lancaster Farming that he would develop a plan to accelerate projects to improve water quality and cut carbon emissions in his administration's first 100 days, and supported the restoration of the state's Chesapeake Bay Restoration Fund.
 In July 2023, Moore signed executive orders to refocus cleanup efforts onto shallow areas of the bay and to establish the Council on the Chesapeake and Coastal Bays to research state policy on oyster restoration and harvesting.

-In October 2023, Moore was appointed as the chair of the Chesapeake Executive Council.
-He was re-elected as the council's chair in October 2024, after which he announced that the council's members would revise and simplify the Chesapeake Bay Watershed Agreement, with Moore specifically honing in on shallow water habitat restoration efforts.
+From October 2023 to December 2025, Moore served as the chair of the Chesapeake Executive Council.
 During the 2025 legislative session, Moore introduced the Bay Legacy Act, which would promote regenerative farming practices on public lands, increase support for agricultural and oyster farmers, and improve the Maryland Department of Natural Resources's water quality monitoring methods.
 The Bay Legacy Act passed and was signed into law by Moore in May 2025.
+In December 2025, Moore, Delaware Governor Matt Meyer, Virginia Governor Glenn Youngkin, and Pennsylvania Governor Josh Shapiro approved a new cleanup plan that extended the Chesapeake Bay restoration effort to 2040 and includes commitments to reducing sediment pollution to the Bay.

 In October 2025, Moore announced an agreement between the state and Constellation Energy that would allow the Conowingo Dam to continue operations for another 50 years, but required the company to spend $341 million on a series of renovations to support fish migration through the damn and limit pollution flowing through it to the lower Susquehanna River and the Chesapeake Bay.